 |Face-to-face / Remote||At a test center||Remote / online|

 IELTS is not the only option for English certification.
-Gymglish is a certified training organization: at the end of our English language training, we also provide certification recognized by the French state.
+At the end of our English language training, we also provide a personalized learning report.

 - English certification: 6 things to know about the TOEIC®